revbayes/revbayes.github.io/tutorials/multifig/index.md

 {% endfigcaption %}
 {% endfigure %}

 You can also examine the output files, like `model.log`, to assess the relationships between regional features and biogeographic processes, or to compare relative rates of different event types.
 This can also be done using RevGadgets.
-Here, we show a posterior plot for a single parameter ($\phi_d^{Distance}$) as an example.
+For example, to show the posterior plot for a single parameter ($\phi_d^{Distance}$) type the following.

 ```
 trace <- readTrace(path=log_file)
 plotTrace(trace, vars=c("phi_d[1]"))
 ggsave(posterior_file, width = 9, height = 9)
 ```

+Here is a figure with more information, also created using RevGadgets.

 {% figure param_d %}
 <img src="figures/plot_param.process_d.png" width="60%">